 But what about the name?
 What makes it Improved?
 Well, it turns out this drink started as an Old Fashioned.
 For those of you who only know the modern version of the Old Fashioned (the one with muddled orange slices, cherries and such) the original Old Fashioned cocktail was made by dousing a sugar cube in Angostura bitters, adding a splash of water to dissolve it, and mixing in some spirits with ice.
 It's more often thought of as a whiskey drink, but the gin cocktail is an acceptable variation.
 Both are better with some citrus peel, and if you really want to add some improvement, your recipe will include some liqueur (maraschino, curaçao, etc.) and a dash of absinthe.
 The result is definitely an improvement over the original gin cocktail, and it's delicious.

-We've already mentioned this works great with an Old Tom gin.
-Hayman's is a brand I have found around the Twin Cities without much trouble, but my favorite is Ransom.
+We’ve already mentioned this works great with an Old Tom gin.
+Hayman’s is a brand we have found around the Twin Cities without much trouble, but our favorite is Ransom.
 Ransom Old Tom Gin is barrel aged and has a brownish tint with just a kiss of sweetness.
-Of course, most of my Ransom ends up in Martinez cocktails, but I can spare a little now and then for this drink.
+Of course, most of our Ransom ends up in Martinez cocktails, but we can spare a little now and then for this drink.
 Try swapping the Luxardo maraschino liqueur for some Grand Marnier, or Cointreau.
-For the bitters, Angostura is an obvious choice, but there are modern replicas of Boker's Bitters out there now which would probably bring you closer to the period recipe.
-I tried Fee's Whiskey Barrel-Aged and Bittercube Bolivar with success, so here is another approach to trying your own variations.
+For the bitters, Angostura is an obvious choice, but there are modern replicas of Boker’s Bitters out there now which would probably bring you closer to the period recipe.
+We have tried Fee’s Whiskey Barrel-Aged and Bittercube Bolivar with success, so here is another approach to trying your own variations.
 One thing you will quickly notice is that the good gin never lasts very long when you have a couple of recipes like this available.

 I really want to like Ransom's Old Tom, but at least the bottle I got tastes so strongly of cardamom that I have to use it very sparingly.
 Quite a shame, since they're local as well.